 The Ag director said that in Britain every county has a fire service station that is connected to every house within the county.
 He explained that if there is a fire outbreak in any building in the county, it will signal at the fire station and they will dispatch fire fighters to the house.
 These fire fighters will go to the house and extinguish the fire even if the resident is at work.
 They will later contact the resident on the phone to go home as they have taken care of the fire outbreak in his house.

 He said that the districts in FCT can be likened to counties in Britain and that his organization is making an effort to be of international standard in developed countries.

 He explained that his organization has three major units.

 1. Fire prevention sensitive and enlightenment unit

 2. Operations unit

 The fire prevention and operation unit according to Engr.
 Saidu is saddled with public enlightenment.
 They let the public know how they can avoid a fire outbreak if it occurs.

 They inform the public how to reach the operation unit when there is a fire outbreak, after using first aid fire equipment.
 It is during the application of first aid that they can reach the administration for assistance.

-Another major unit, he said is the enforcement which is an arm of prevention and protection unit.
+Another major unit, he said is the enforcement unit which is created from prevention unit, to enforce the safety code.
 They go about to sensitize the public on fire prevention matters.